Business Email Compromise (BEC) Attacks and Countermeasures

 Phishing Resistance Multi-factor Authentication (MFA)

 Phishing Resistance Multi-Factor Authentication (MFA), such as FIDO2 keys, helps prevent session token stealing through attacks like AiTM.
-Ideally, organization should enable FIDO2 authentication for all users in the enterprise; however, it can be quite expensive.
-If an organization can afford it, they should go for it, or at least enable FIDO2 authentication for Administrator Roles and High-value targets.
+Ideally, organizations should enable FIDO2 authentication for all users in its enterprise; however, it can be quite expensive.
+If an organization is able, they should go for it - or at least enable FIDO2 authentication for administrator roles and high-value targets.

-In business email compromise cases, threat actors often create forwarding rules to auto-forward all incoming mail to an external email address to which the threat actor has access.
-In this way, the adversary receives all copies of emails even after end users reset their credentials.
-This also helps the adversary to exfiltrate the data.
-Administrators can create rules such that if the sender is located inside the organization, the recipient is located outside the organization, and the message type is auto-forward, then reject the message.
+In BEC cases, threat actors often create forwarding rules to auto-forward all incoming mail to an external email address, to which the threat actor has access.
+In this way, the adversary receives copies of all emails - even after end users reset their credentials.
+This also helps the adversary to exfiltrate data.
+Administrators can then create different rules to suit their needs.

 Threat actors often embed malicious URLs in phishing emails within the mail body, which may not be flagged as malicious domains by the email gateway at the time of sending.
 Leading email gateways offer URL rewrite features for links embedded in the email body.
-They check the reputation of the URL when the user clicks on that particular link instead of when the email passes through the gateway.
+They check the reputation of the URL when the user clicks on that particular link, rather than when the email passes through the gateway.
 This technical feature is often referred to as URL sandboxing or point-on-click analysis..

-In most business email compromise cases, the threat actor tries to spoof the email address or use a similar sounding domain to trick the end user.
-Having a label on external emails can be a good approach to flag emails to the end user.
-This can be configured on Office 365 and can add the disclaimer text.
-These may seem like simple change, but they are quite effective.
+In most BEC cases, the threat actor tries to spoof the email address or use a similar sounding domain to trick the end user.
+Having a label on external emails can be a good way to flag emails to the end user.
+This can be configured on Office 365 alongside disclaimer text.
+This may seem a like simple change, but it is quite effective.

 Content Disarm & Reconstruction (CDR)

-Threat actors leverage Microsoft Office or PDF files in phishing emails in order to infect end users.
+Threat actors leverage Microsoft Office or PDF files in phishing emails to infect end users.
 These attachments may contain macros that may not be detected by the email gateway antivirus or malware scanner.
-Content disarm and reconstruction (CDR) offers a safe alternative instead of simply blocking those files by including only the safe elements from the original file.
+Content disarm and reconstruction (CDR) offers a safe alternative, instead of simply blocking those files by including only the safe elements from the original file.

-This is a multi-stage process involving scanning and identifying the file types and components, then stripping certain content before reconstructing the file.
+This is a multi-stage process involving scanning and identifying the file type and its components, before stripping certain content and reconstructing the file.
 The policy can be as simple as converting Microsoft Word files to PDF files.
 This way, the end user receives the file, but none of the attack vectors applicable to Microsoft Word files will work because the original file was converted to PDF.
-There are quite a few techniques available, such as Flat-file Conversion, Content Stripping, and copying only known-good parts of the original files.
+There are quite a few techniques available, such as Flat-file Conversion, Content Stripping, and copying only parts of the original files known to be good.

 Organizations can create policies on the email gateway to enforce this, at least for the most commonly used files such as Microsoft Office files, PDFs, etc.

-Organizations need a multi-layered approach to defend against the growing threat of business email compromise.
-One layer is based on technology, while the other relies on employee awareness.
-End users should be able to distinguish between legitimate emails and phishing attempts; otherwise, relying solely on technical controls may not suffice in defending against these threats.
-End-user awareness training and periodic assessments are key differentiators in effectively combating business email compromise.
+Organizations need a multi-layered approach to defend against the growing threat of BEC.
+One layer is based on technology, while the others rely on employee awareness.
+End users should be able to distinguish between legitimate emails and phishing attempts - relying solely on technical controls may not suffice when defending against these threats.
+End-user awareness training and periodic assessments are key differentiators when it comes to effectively combating BEC.

 Authorized Relay for Applications

 The vulnerability mainly exists when administrators configure SMTP relay based solely on the server IP address.
-Threat actors can leverage such configuration flaws by sending phishing emails from the authorized application server, which they have already compromised, to internal users (a simple LDAP query can get the list of all email addresses configured on the AD), leading to business email compromise.
+Threat actors can leverage such configuration flaws by sending phishing emails from the authorized application server, which they have already compromised, to internal users (a simple LDAP query can get a list of all email addresses configured on the AD), leading to BEC.
 Wherever possible, organizations should avoid configuring SMTP relay based solely on the application server IP address.

-Threat actors often create similar-sounding domains that appear to be from the same organization or coming from a trusted partner organization.
-Having the following settings on the email gateway of the organization and its partners can help eliminate emails claiming to be from trusted partners.
+Threat actors often create similar-sounding domains that appear to be from the same organization or a trusted partner organization.
+Having the following settings on the email gateway of both the organization and its partners can help eliminate emails claiming to be from trusted sources.

 SPF